 # (i.e. comments) are ignored, as are blank lines.

 Note: If your service specifies a build option, variables defined in environment files will not be automatically visible during the build.

 The value of

 VAL is used as is and not modified at all.
-For example if the value is
+For example if the

-included in the value passed to Compose.
+quotes will be included in the value passed to Compose.